 The chart below shows the different components that make up total direct compensation (TDC) for our executives.
-Our short-term incentive plan offers the potential for executives to earn a cash bonus based on their success in achieving pre-established corporate and individual performance targets for the year.
+Our short-term incentive plan offers executives the potential to earn a cash bonus based on their success in achieving pre-established corporate and individual performance targets for the year.

-Long-term incentives include a PSU plan and stock option plan, which have different terms for vesting and payouts.
+For 2019, long-term incentives included a PSU plan and stock option plan, which have different terms for vesting and payouts.
 These incentive plans focus management on the importance of future value and drive corporate performance over the longer term.

 Performance-based vesting and share price fluctuation can have a dramatic impact on the realized and realizable value of equity-based compensation.
-The named executives realized 57.0% of the grant value of the 2016 PSU awards that vested at the end of 2018 (see pages 80 through 82).
+The named executives realized 55% of the grant value of the 2017 PSU awards that vested at the end of 2019 (see pages 86 through 88).